slune-org/ts-transform-test-compiler/README.md

 If `file` is not specified, the method will directly require the output directory, so there should be an index file there.

 If `variable` is provided, then the method will return the content of this exported variable, instead of the default export.

+# Contributions

+Even though we cannot guarantee a response time, please feel free to file an issue if you have any question or problem using the package.
+Pull request are also welcome.